milkreator/programming/advprog_2020_07/6_returns/README.md

 Up to this point, a lot of our discussion has focused on objects and the way in which objects can be put together (inheritance, composition, etc.).
-However, a similar focus on "composition" can also be applied to functions.
+However, a similar focus on "composition" can also be applied to **functions**.
 For example, functions can be passed around and interact with other functions in unusual ways.
 Studying this interaction is often at the foundation of a lot of "functional programming."